seanpm2001/GitHub_Organization_Info/Deleted_Organizations/README.md

 **Day 7:** _I deleted 79 organizations today, instead of 80, to even out yesterdays mistake.
 I will continue to delete organizations 80 at a time tomorrow._

+**Dya 8:** _I went back to deleting 80 organizations per day today.
+I expect to finish in 4 days.
+Today, I also have noted that my "what's left" screenshot contains an error (Firefox has been wrapping my username across a whole line of the list) it is possible to be fixed in the future with data and image manipulation._

 ***

 ### File info